pace-neutrons/Horace/documentation/adr/0012-use-network-storage-for-large-datafiles.md

 ## Decision

-The data will be store in STFC hosted SAN (storage area network).
+The data will be stored in STFC hosted SAN (storage area network).

 Tests will read the data from this network storage location.